osequi/test-theme-ui/README.md

 ## Summary

+- MDX / Gatsby origins (Purpose)
+- Not completed. ~50% of the token docs are missing.
+- Highly opinionated.
+- Not all cases covered, like responsive tokens

 ### Tokens

-- Not completed. ~50% of the docs are missing.
-- Highly opinionated.
 - Lots of mandatory data to be defined.
 - Ambiguous naming conventions. (`Scales`, `styles`)
 - Tokens (`styles`) doesn't support responsive declarations.
+- Some tokens (`styles`) are required to use a special component (`Styled`) to be accessible outside MDX.

 ### Composition